Loading page content

 • Research Qualitative interviews, usability testing, market research

-• Duration 1 week discovery research, 1 week design + usability testing
+• Duration 1 week of discovery research, 1 week of design + usability testing

 By the third month, when the company I was most enthusiastic about rejected my application, I felt quite hopeless. 🥲 It was that very night that I realised I wanted to work on something meaningful, prompting me to google "NGOs in Germany".
 And that is how I found Kiron.

 At Kiron, my role as the sole Product Designer involved user research, UX & UI design for new features and improvements, as well as creating and maintaining the design system.
 On top of that, it required collaboration with various stakeholders.
-At last, I removed the developer hat, but never for a minute did I not use that knowledge to my advantage. 😎
+At last, I could put down the developer hat, but never for a minute did I not use that knowledge to my advantage. 😎

-Kiron offers free online education to +175k refugees and underserved communities worldwide, providing a diverse range of educational programs on its online campus.
-The target group is called: the learners.
+Kiron offers free online education to more than 175k refugees and underserved communities worldwide, providing a diverse range of educational programs on its online campus.
+The target group is called the learners.

-One common pain point amongst the learners was that they enroll into a program, so they don’t forget about/lose it, even if they do not plan to study it right away.
-However, this resulted into a cluttered overview page of enrolled programs.
+One common pain point amongst the learners was that they enrolled in a program, so they wouldn’t forget about/lose it, even if they did not plan to study it right away.
+However, this resulted in a cluttered overview page of enrolled programs.

 The case study I've picked for Kiron is to show how I solved this trivial problem.